01-edu/public/subjects/crossword/README.md

 The empty puzzle will be a string with the following rules:
 - each character will be either a number, a `.` or a `\n`;
-- a number represent the number of words starting from the specific position and a `.` represent a space that does not need to be filled.
+- a number represents the number of words starting from the specific position and a `.` represents a space that does not need to be filled.

 If the puzzle or list of words provided as inputs does not guarantee a unique solution, or any other conditions stated above are not met, the function must print `'Error'`.